amesaine/colejak/README.md

 with the normal grave and tilde keys.
 For example, pressing `dead_tilde+n` outputs ñ.

+### How do I take full advantage of this layout?

+- Use vim motions in your editor
+- Install vimium in your browser
+- Use a tiling window manager
+- Install warpd

+You'd reach for the mouse maybe 1-20 times a week.
+And if you're on a laptop, the trackpad is literally within thumb's reach.
+Guaranteed productivity gains.

 ### Does this apply to TTY as well?

 No. And I don't recommend doing anything this complicated to your TTY